saucelabs/sauce-docs/docs/error-reporting/project-setup/deduplication-rules.md

 The IF statements evaluate matches against functions, objects, or sources using regex:

 - Function is the name of the function.
-- Source is the name of the source file from which the function comes.
+- Source is the name of the source file that the function came from.
 - Object is the name of the object.

 Click **Add a rule** to add a new rule.